 Graduate-Professional Student Organization

 Athens, Ga – The inaugural Integrative Research and Ideas Symposium (IRIS) is scheduled on March 20 from 9 a.m. to 8 p.m. at the University of Georgia’s Tate Student Center.
-Hosted by UGA’s Graduate-Professional Student Association (GPSA), the interdisciplinary research conference that encourages the colocation of researchers, students, entrepreneurs and enthusiasts from multiple disciplines.
+Hosted by UGA’s Graduate-Professional Student Association (GPSA), IRIS is an interdisciplinary research conference that encourages the colocation of researchers, students, entrepreneurs and enthusiasts from multiple disciplines.

 Jacob Hoyle, GPSA secretary, says IRIS will offer a common space for researchers to come together to meet, share and build a solid foundation for future collaborations and research-based ventures.

 “We are looking forward to creating the kind of integrative environment where collaboration can thrive at UGA,” he said.

 A closing keynote address will be given by best-selling author and podcast host “Science Mike” McHargue.
 Host of “Ask Science Mike” and co-host of “The Liturgists Podcast,” McHargue is a leading voice on matters of science and religion to a monthly audience of several hundred thousand people.
 His book “Finding God in the Waves: How I Lost my Faith and Found it Again through Science,” was released in late 2016 to critical acclaim.
 McHargue has recently spoken to sold-out crowds in New York, Chicago and London about the science of addiction, the science of storytelling and how Christianity can embrace the modern world.

 “Science Mike has attracted a huge following by broaching the sensitive topic of science and spirituality in a compelling, inclusive, thoughtful and highly engaging way,” said GPSA President Michael Snell.
 “We’re excited to be able to have Mike share such a powerful message at such a divisive time in our nation’s history.”